ostroosma/dueca/README.md

 input recording, resetting a snapshot and replay, and multi-player connection.

+The [WorldView](https://github.com/dueca/WorldView) and [FlexiStick](https://github.com/dueca/FlexiStick) projects offer various visualization back-ends and interaction with joystick devices respectively.
+You can "borrow" modules from these project to integrate these in your own simulation projects.

 In the build actions leading up to new releases, the DuecaTestCommunication and SimpleSimulation projects are used to check DUECA's code by running various more-or-less real-time simulations operated by a test script.
 After having installed DUECA (through compilation or from packages), you can start to use it in development of simulation projects.

 Please check the documentation for the `dueca-gproject` script.
 You will need an "upstream" git repository for your code.

 ## References